porres/pd-cyclone/README.md

 Cyclone: A set of Pure Data objects cloned from Max/MSP
 -------

 > Cyclone expands Pure Data with objects cloned from cycling74's Max/MSP.
-It thus provides some level of compatibility between the two environments, helping users of both systems in the development of equivalent patches.
+It thus provides some good level of compatibility between the two environments, helping users of both systems in the development of equivalent patches.

 --------------------